dressipi/apv-median/util/README.md

 Some programs which may be useful in handling histogram.
 The install target will install these into `$(prefix)/bin`

-- `median`, interrogates a serialised histogram and prints the median of it.
+- _histogram-median_, interrogates a JSON serialised histogram and prints its median.